aws-samples/terraform-sample-workshop/module_3/README.md

 ```shell
 cd modularized_tf/environments/providers/aws/prd/applications/nginx-sample-stack/
 ```
+> Don't forget to go to the module_3 folder before running the command above

 Now we need to change the **AWS Bucket** where out Terraform State will be saved, and also the AWS bucket where the VPC state is saved, since we are using terraform remote state approach to share states between tf stacks.